Pacific Northwest Native Plant Profile: Pacific Madrone (Arbutus menziesii)

 4. Buy plants propagated from source material that originated as close as possible to your site.
 Using such “local genotypes” helps ensure that you get plants that are well adapted to your area and preserves the genetic diversity that helps plants (and animals) adapt to changing conditions.
 Ask growers and nurseries about their sources if you’re unsure.

 5. Plant saplings in the fall, just as winter rains begin, since they establish best when they can establish roots first, then put on aboveground biomass.
 You can plant them in the spring, but you’ll end up worrying about how much or how often to water; during the moist days of autumn you can just let nature decide.
 Do not add large amounts of organic matter into the soil that could inhibit the moisture-seeking roots from penetrating to mineral soil, and do not add fertilizers that can disrupt the mycorrhizal associations between beneficial fungi and roots.
 Never apply fungicides or other pesticides.
+If you have them, add a shallow layer of acidic Douglas-fir needles since they naturally grow near madrones.

 6. Give them space.
 To allow them to get to their full and most beautiful form, plant them at least 20 feet apart and at least 25 feet away from tall trees, especially conifers that produce deep shade.
 Also try to minimize soil compaction, which can be detrimental.